The Nightly News: Plot

-At an anti-globalisation rally in New York City, a sniper called John Guyton — who calls himself "The Hand of The Voice" — shoots a protestor, causing panic.
+At an anti-globalization rally in New York City, a sniper called John Guyton — who calls himself "The Hand of The Voice" — shoots a protestor, causing panic.
 However, his true target is soon revealed when he, along with a couple of allies, proceeds to gun down multiple reporters and camera crews who arrive to cover the story.
 All three, along with their fellow "brothers" and "sisters", are members of a revolutionary cult made up of individuals whose lives were destroyed when they were targets of sensationalistic, irresponsible and/or fraudulent media coverage, and all are determined to destroy the mainstream media under the guidance of The Voice, their messianic leader who communicates with them only by cassette tape.

 As more attacks on journalists occur, including the bombing of a bar frequented by reporters, high-ranking media moguls begin to pressure Senator Jay Rector, Chairman of the Senate FCC Oversight Committee, for increased protections for journalists.
-Their true motives, however, are more cynical; they want protect their organization's profits and abilities to continue with their reckless, profit-driven approaches to journalism in the face of a new threat and possible public discontent.
+Their true motives, however, are more cynical; they want to protect their organization's profits and abilities to continue with their reckless, profit-driven approaches to journalism in the face of a new threat and possible public discontent.
 Meanwhile, disgraced journalist James Andrews is approached by Guyton and recruited into the cult, and is gradually indoctrinated into their methods and motives until faced with his ultimate recruitment test — murdering fellow journalist Warner Rogers, the New York Times reporter who broke the story of the journalistic fraud that ruined Andrews’ life.

 Andrews shoots Rogers, but soon after overpowers Guyton and brings him to a cult deprogrammer; it is revealed that Andrews and Rogers had been working together after Andrews, learning of the cult's existence, had decided to go undercover to expose them.
 In response to the attacks, Senator Rector has drafted legislation called the Freedom of Media Act, but in addition to increased protections for journalists informs the media moguls that they must accept either increased government oversight or weaker protections against liability for the stories they publish; the moguls, viewing it as a safer "public-friendly" option with little teeth, choose the latter option.